 Pressure Drop – punk band (formed 1983) feat; Mark Hodgkiss (voc), David Ball (bass), David Austin (drms), Tony Turner (gtr), and Warren Peacock (gtr) (who quit in ’83).
 Rel single, From Here To Eternity / Navy Blue (Noose Rec Jun83 with 2 diff sleeves) followed byDaddy Buy Me a Rifle / Guinea Pig (on Proble Plus PP10 1984), Rifle track was on ‘Jobs For The Boys’ comp LP (Natalie recs Jan85).

 Priory Falls – band (now defunct), feat; Ben Sherwen and Phil Stevens (drms) (both now of The Grande)

-Probe - record shop run by Geoff Davies, orig based at Rainford Gardens before moving to Wood St. The shop was a focal point for the thriving local scene in the 80s & the likes of Julian Cope, Pete Wylie & Pete Burns have all worked there.
+Probe - record shop run by Geoff and Annie Davies, orig based in Clarence St (opened Jan71), before moving to Wood St. They also had a market stall at Silly Billies.
+The shop was a focal point for the thriving local scene in the 80s & the likes of Julian Cope, Pete Wylie & Pete Burns have all worked there.

 Probe Plus - label run by Geoff Davies of Probe.

 Product H – early 80s band feat; Chris Harrison (drms) (later Jenny Lind, Hellfire Sermons).
 More info req’d